 For more information and to purchase your Uunguu Visitor Pass online, please click here.

 Travellers can purchase a UVP online here, at a Kimberley Visitor Centre, at Drysdale River Station or at Munurru (King Edward River Camp).
+We suggest travellers purchase their UVP at Drysdale River Station in case travel dates change.

 It is important that you download/print all relevant passes, maps, guides and information before travel.
 Passes may also be purchased at Visitor Centres throughout the Kimberley region